-BUILDERS AND PARTY WALLS Bristol
+BUILDERS and PARTY WALLS Bristol

-Many builders Bristol will have a party wall issue at some point in a clients property.
+Many builders party wall Bristol will have a party wall issue at some point in a clients property.
 Whenever a wall or even another structure such as a floor or ceiling is shared with a neighbouring property, the property owner has a legal obligation under the Party Wall Act of 1996 to inform their neighbour in advance of any major works being undertaken.

-Once notified, its not as straightforward as simply going ahead with the work.
-Under the act both homeowners must be able to come to an agreement about the planned work before it can go ahead – and if they do not agree with your submitted plans then a surveyor must act as an independent arbitrator to help resolve the situation fruitfully.
+Once notified, it’s not as straightforward as simply going ahead with the work.
+Under the act, both homeowners must be able to come to an agreement about the planned work before it can go ahead – and if they do not agree with your submitted plans then a surveyor must act as an independent arbitrator to help resolve the situation fruitfully.

 A professional party wall surveyor Bristol can make this kind of home improvement much easier by:

-Identify shared boundaries across the properties that might be affected by all kinds of work, whether a shared wall or a driveway to identify exactly where concerns will be raised
+Identify shared boundaries across the properties that might be affected by all kinds of work, whether a shared wall or a driveway to identify exactly where concerns will be raised.

 Identify any right of ways that may be affected by planned work and avoid any complications this might cause